 Thanks to this vibrant volcanic energy, the Canary Islands are home to a rich and diverse range of flora and fauna as well as atmospheric landscapes.
 Rugged mountains, deep valleys, and sandy beaches provide breathtaking backdrops for holiday pics and dazzle visitors with their natural beauty.
 Originally inhabited by an Indigenous civilization called the Guanches, these islands fell under Spanish rule in the 15th century.
 Since then, they have become an important stop on international trade routes between Europe and the Americas.
 Today, they are a prime location for tourists searching for some winter sun.
 However, there is more to these islands than good weather.
 The Canary Island culture invites curious minds to explore and get into the groove of island life.
 Are you ready?
 Here are some Canary Islands facts to get you ready for your next holiday.

-1. The Canary Isles weren’t named after the birds…
+1. Canary Islands Interesting facts: The Canary Islands weren’t named after the birds…

-2. Canarian people have been inhabiting these islands for at least 3000 years
+2. Useful Canary Islands info: Canarian people have been inhabiting these islands for at least 3000 years

-3. Fascinating facts about the Canary Islands: they’re far closer to Africa than Spain
+3. Did you know?
+The Canary Archipelago is far closer to Africa than Spain

 4. Geology of the Canary Islands: Mount Teide is the third-largest volcano in the world

-5. Canary Islands’ culture: the famous whistling language
+5. Canary Islands’ history and culture: the famous whistling language